cfe-lab/MiCall/micall/tests/microtest/README.md

   codons in codon 7, 3 partial deletions in codon 8, 4 insertions in codon 9,
   3 soft clipped reads in codons 10 and 11, 1 deletion in codon 12, followed by
   6 clean codons with only 7 reads covering them
+* 2120A-PR - 5 clean codons, then 1 stop codon in codon 6, 2 low-quality
+  codons in codon 7, 3 partial deletions in codon 8, 4 insertions in codon 9,
+  3 soft clipped reads in codons 10 and 11, 1 deletion in codon 12, followed by
+  6 clean codons with only 7 reads covering them (soft clipped and insertions not working)